espressif/esp-idf/examples/bluetooth/bluedroid/classic_bt/bt_spp_vfs_initiator/README.md

 | Supported Targets | ESP32 |
 | ----------------- | ----- |

-# ESP-IDF BT-SPP-INITATOR demo
+# ESP-IDF BT-SPP-INITATOR Example

-This example is to show how to use the APIs of **Serial Port Protocol** (**SPP**) to create an SPP initiator which performs as a client, and it will register into the VFS. we aggregate **Secure Simple Pair** (**SSP**) into this demo to show how to use SPP when creating your own APPs.
-We also provide the demo `bt_spp_acceptor` or the demo `bt_spp_vfs_acceptor` to create an SPP acceptor which performs as a server.
+This example is to show how to use the APIs of **Serial Port Protocol** (**SPP**) to create an SPP initiator which performs as a client, and it will register into the VFS. we aggregate **Secure Simple Pair** (**SSP**) into this example to show how to use SPP when creating your own APPs.
+We also provide the example `bt_spp_acceptor` or the example `bt_spp_vfs_acceptor` to create an SPP acceptor which performs as a server.
 In fact, you can create SPP acceptors and SPP initiators on a single device at the same time.

 ## How to use example